arturmatlega/instalguru-blog-en/_drafts/how-to-waterproof-bathroom-flooring-and-walls.md

 ## Bathroom waterproofing - not only against dampness, but also water

-Regardless of how skillfuly the tiles were laid, some cracks always appear after a while.
+Regardless of how skillfully the tiles were laid, some cracks always appear after a while.
 Because of this, water might get under the tiling - in a steam or liquid form.
 Such situation is inevitable.
 Furthermore, this issue concerns not only a bathroom - although here the scale of the problem is the largest - but also a laundry and drying room.
 For this reason, it is necessary to waterproof the room.

 There are two types of surface waterproofing one might perform in one room.
 The main issue is securing the surface before laying the tiles.
 The products used at this stage will protect the structure of the building against water intrusion.
 Waterproofing the tiles is another problem.
 Thanks to special substances, water will remain on the tile, and it can be easily removed by the means of ventilation system.